The Drake Student Services Center is designed to provide assistance with common campus needs, including:

 Transfer students come to Drake with experience from another institution and are offered an orientation session in either the fall or spring semester, called the New Student Program.
 The New Student Program is tailored to transfer and nontraditional students’ needs and is enhanced by Peer Mentors.
 Peer Mentors are students who also transferred to Drake from another institution and serve as a student resource for the university.
 If you are interested in assisting with transfer student programs or have questions, please email firstname.lastname@example.org.

-Drake’s Professional and Career Development Services, (P.C.D.S.), focuses on professional career development rather than job placement.
+Drake’s Professional and Career Development Services, (PCDS), focuses on professional career development rather than job placement.
 This focus is a perfect fit for higher education due to its emphasis on learning a process.
 Career development, at its best, begins your first year and builds with each internship, research study, service project or part-time job.
+The focus on Drake True Blue Skills will help you learn to tell you story effectively to potential employers and graduate programs.
 Ultimately, this process culminates in you seeking out and landing a job.
 Professional and Career Development Services offers comprehensive services for students both in and outside the classroom.

-P.C.D.S. has many tools to assist you with career exploration at any point in your academic career.
+PCDS has many tools to assist you with career exploration at any point in your academic career.
 Career assessments are used to gather information to make career suggestions based on your interests, skills and values.
-Counseling is available to explore the careers that are possible within your intended major.
+Career coaching is available to explore the careers that are possible within your intended major.

-P.C.D.S. hosts an All-University Career Fair each spring.
+PCDS hosts an All-University Career Fair each spring.
 Representatives from many businesses and graduate schools attend to talk with students.
-In addition, targeted fairs are held for students pursuing pharmacy, actuarial science and accounting/finance.
+In addition, targeted fairs are held for students pursuing pharmacy, actuarial science, accounting/finance and diverse candidates.